 This is first and foremost about reducing complexity in the overall tech stack.
 The more elements you have, the larger your attack surface and the more opportunity for vulnerabilities.
 Companies should aim to make that surface as small as possible by reducing complexities.

 Turning to SaaS applications is a good way to help achieve this goal while maintaining IT resiliency.
 This is due to the shared responsibility model, whereby cloud providers offer logical and infrastructure-level security and platform access controls, while responsibility for user access and data control remains in the user’s hands.

 Keeping these options in mind, a good first step in consolidation and automation is to look at a particular workflow – say, the customer support environment – and start examining the processes and the technical infrastructure that supports it.
-Actually put pen to paper and map out the architecture – what does it look like?
-You’ll be able to count the number of systems, integrations, and touch points, as well as seeing what is SaaS versus what is not.
+Actually, put pen to paper and map out the architecture – what does it look like?
+You’ll be able to count the number of systems, integrations, and touchpoints, as well as see what is SaaS versus what is not.
 Gaining this fundamental sense of the level of complexity around various workflows will help prioritize which workflows need to be consolidated first.

 For instance: An innocent slip-up – like a server admin accidentally forgetting to check the box on a security setting when deploying a new instance of a service – can create an opening that can easily be exploited.
 Automating that process doesn’t just make the process more repeatable and scalable – it helps take human error out of the picture, eliminating the kind of accidental security loopholes that can compromise IT resiliency.

 Resource #3: Full-Fledged BC/DR